tc39/proposal-smart-pipelines/readme.md

 ## Additional Feature BC
 An additional feature – **bare constructor calls** – makes constructor calls terser.
-It adds a mode to bare style: if a bare-style pipeline body is preceded by a `new`, then instead of a function call, it is a constructor call. `value |> object.Constructor` is equivalent to `object.Constructor(value)`.
+It adds a mode to bare style: if a bare-style pipeline step is preceded by a `new`, then instead of a function call, it is a constructor call. `value |> object.Constructor` is equivalent to `object.Constructor(value)`.
 This is backwards compatible with the [Core Proposal][] as well as all other [additional